Want to know how to conquer your anxiety? Here are some of the best tips that actually work. Forward: these aren’t easy but so worth it!

 Instead, process how you’re feeling and consider if you are right in the way you’re thinking.
 Had this situation be in a court of law (just for example, mind), would your feelings be justified and stand up?
 Are they valid?
 What evidence have you got to show you’re valid?

 I always suggest taking a step back for a second if you’re feeling like this.
 Think about why you’re reacting in such a way (can be applied to any situation really).

 REALLY spend some time considering your thoughts before you react.
 This activity makes you more aware of your feelings, so equals being more self aware.

-source link Acknowledge that rejection is going to happen
+binary options wikipedia Acknowledge that rejection is going to happen

 Anxiety is a product of fear.
 Fear is normal in our lives and a necessary evil I’m afraid.
 Without fear, the human race wouldn’t be around today and is a natural defence mechanism we’ve developed to keep danger at bay.

 Anxiety makes you fear situations that other people may not think twice about.
 Anxiety also makes you feel scared of rejection, and scared of failure (becoming extreme at times, causing panic).